jonsamp/codecademy-curriculum/typescript/project-1/content.md

    </details>

-6. Now when you run `tsc index.ts`, you'll notice there are no remaining errors, however this program is still inferring that the `result` is of type `any`.
+6. Now when you run `tsc index.ts`, you'll notice there are no remaining errors, however, this program is still inferring that the `result` is of type `any`.
 You can see this if you hover over the `result` variable with your mouse.
 Figure out what type this variable should be and annotate it.
 Check your work with `tsc index.ts`.

    <details>
    <summary>Hint:</summary>